 When we sleep, external stimuli become part of our dreams.
-Our brain has the ability to integrate the ‘interference’ in dreams in order to make us remain in the sleep state.
+Our brain has the ability to integrate the ‘interference’ in dreams in order to make us remain in the sleeping state.

-Therefore, there are several factors that influence the events and sensations in our dreams.
+Therefore, there are several factors that influence your dreams and alter your events and experiences in the dream world.
 What are they?

-Have you ever dreamed that your alarm clock is ringing?
-Such dream can be caused by the sound coming from an alarm, and it shows how the sounds you hear may actually be incorporated into a dream and affect the story we see while we sleep.
+Have you ever dreamed that your alarm clock was ringing?
+Such a dream can be caused by the sound coming from an alarm, and it shows how the sounds you hear may actually be incorporated into a dream and affect the story we see while we sleep.

 Scientists explain that if we smell flowers or a nice perfume when we are awake, it will probably cause us positive emotions.
-So, the dream that you see in your sleep follows the same pattern.
-There is also biological explanation for this phenomenon, as the limbic system of the brain that regulates the perception of smell also controls emotions.
+So, the dream that you are having in your sleep follows the same pattern.
+There is also a biological explanation for this phenomenon, as the limbic system of the brain that regulates the perception of smell also controls emotions.

-Recent study conducted in China showed that people who sleep face down frequently see erotic dreams or dreams in which someone is stalking them.
+A recent study conducted in China showed that people who sleep face down frequently have erotic dreams or dreams in which someone is stalking them.

-Another surprising finding is that we better remember dreams we saw when we keep the same posture after waking up.
+Another surprising finding is that we tend to better remember our dreams when we keep the same posture after waking up.

 4. Psychological state

-Naturally, our psychological state affects our dreams.
+Naturally, your psychological states influence your dreams.
 Depression, for example, seems to have an impact on the colors we see in our dreams.
 The dreams in black and white or shades of gray can be a sign of depression.